rbaumgar/otelcol-demo-app/OpenTelemetry.md

 **Jaeger** is a tool to monitor and troubleshoot transactions in complex distributed systems.

-In the the following diagram I will show you how the flow will be between your application, OpenTelemetry and Jaeger.
+In the following diagram I will show you how the flow will be between your application, OpenTelemetry and Jaeger.

 ![Flow)](images/OpenTelemetryCollector.png)

 To make the demo simpler I am using the AllInOne image from Jaeger.
 This will install collector, query and Jaeger UI in a single pod, using in-memory storage by default.

 More details can be found
 - [OpenTelemetry Reference Architecture](https://opentelemetry.io/docs/)